 - Retain their own surname.

-If the spouses adopt a common name (as per 'a' or 'b') that common name shall be regarded as the Family Name.
-Should the parties opt to retain their own surnames, they have to declare what will be the Family Name.
+If the spouses adopt a common surname (as per '1' or '2') that common surname shall be regarded as the Family Name.
+Should the parties opt to retain their own surnames, they have to declare which of their surnames will serve as the Family Name.

-The children's surname shall be the family name.
+The children's surname shall be that of the Family Name.